Admitting I am a Heroin Addict and Junkie

 Some individuals begin the addiction journey via prescription opioids, such as Vicodin or OxyContin.
 But because these are obtained through doctors, the supply will eventually be cut off, leaving some to switch to heroin for a cheaper, more accessible, and similar high.
 As tolerance to heroin’s effects increases, the need to use more of the substance follows.
 This cycle cements reflexive addictive behaviors that keep the person locked into a desperate dependence on the drug.

-In most cases, someone who is caught up in the cycle of heroin use will become aware that they are needing to use more and more of the substance to obtain the original euphoric high.
+In most cases, someone who is caught up in the cycle of a heroin high will become aware that they are needing to use more and more of the substance to obtain the original euphoric high.
 There are also signs of heroin addiction, which include:

 - Pinpoint pupils